riteshhota2008/Python-Projects/README.md

 **Binary to Decimal and Back Converter** - Develop a converter to convert a decimal number to binary or a binary number to its decimal equivalent.

+**Calculator** - A simple calculator to do basic operators.
+Make it a scientific calculator for added complexity.